finalclass/finaldb/README.md

 - Every async function returns a Promise.
 See [when](https://github.com/cujojs/when) documentation.
 - Uses [final-fs](https://github.com/finalclass/final-fs) library for file system manipulation.

+## Version 2

+Version 2 does not support version 1 databases.
+Whole files organisation is rewriten to allow users to store milions of documents.

+Also there is benchmark available in benchmarks directory.
+Benchmark is set to run for 100 000 files.
+Change it if you want.

+API is not changed in version 2.

 ## fdb.Collection constructor

 The fdb.Collection constructor takes one argument: an object of options.
 However now there is only one option